cirens-utd/turtlebot_controller/readme.md

 - test: Will turn the robots to make sure they all are responding

 ### Starting a node
-This will require you to update teh start_node.sh file and move it to the robot.
+This will require you to update the start_node.sh file and move it to the robot.
 What ever is in that robots start_node.sh file is what will run

 ### Example
 `./remote_launch <operation> <robot_numbers_separated_by_commas>`